 For example, let’s consider a college admissions scandal.
 Someone’s parents offer a bribe to a college football coach for admission to that college.
 The coach accepts the bribe, and fraudulently promotes the student for admission, despite having no athletic ability.
 The coach harms the college, as they have violated their duty to the university to find good athletes.

 Honest Services Fraud According to the Supreme Court

-In the case McNally v.
+McNally v.
 United States (1987), the Supreme Court held that honest services fraud only applied to “tangible property.”
 However, Congress altered the statute to include “intangible property” as well.
 After this decision, prosecutors used honest services fraud more often.

 Later, in Skilling v.
 United States (2010), the Court held that, in order to be honest services fraud, a bribe or kickback must be involved.

 If someone violates a fiduciary duty, they have legally or ethically breached a trusted agreement between themselves and the victim.
 To violate a fiduciary duty is to deprive someone of their intangible rights, meaning rights that lack physical substance.
 For example, these rights include permits, licenses, intellectual property, patents, or even money.

 Honest services and intangible rights have no concrete definitions.
 There is no limitation on the scope of the related statute, and no provision for due process.
 Because of this, the language of the statute can be used to prosecute a multitude of different people for different reasons.